-Mary Baker Eddy (1821-1910) considered herself a spiritual pioneer whose work encompassed the disciplines of science, theology, and medicine.
+Mary Baker Eddy (1821-1910) was a spiritual pioneer.
+Her work covered the disciplines of science, theology, and medicine.

-A lifelong student of the Bible, she gained a powerful insight in 1866 when she experienced a dramatic recovery from a life-threatening accident after reading Jesus’ healings.
-From that pivotal moment, she sought an understanding of how she had been healed.
-She returned to the Bible and prayed for answers.
-It became clear to her that spiritual healing was based on divine laws of God, Spirit, and that these laws could be applied by anyone to heal every form of human suffering and sin.
+She studied the Bible her whole life.
+In 1866, she experienced a dramatic recovery from a life-threatening accident after reading one of Jesus’ healings.
+From that moment, she wanted to know how she had been healed.
+She read the Bible and prayed for answers.
+It became clear to her that spiritual healing was based on divine laws of God, Spirit.
+She proved that these laws could be applied by anyone to heal every form of human suffering and sin.

-In this light, spiritual healing wasn’t miraculous, but an effect of understanding God’s omnipotence and love, which are as real and provable today as in biblical times.
-For the next four decades, Mary Baker Eddy devoted herself to practicing, teaching, and sharing this healing Science of Christianity.
+Spiritual healing isn’t miraculous, but an effect of understanding God’s all-power and love.
+It’s as provable today as it was in biblical times.
+For the next forty years, Mary Baker Eddy practiced, taught, and shared this healing Science of Christianity.

-As she became known as a Christian healer, she was often called on to cure cases physicians had given up.
-Once she went to the bedside of a patient whom a well-known attending physician had pronounced dying of pneumonia.
-She wrote, “On seeing her immediately restored by me without material aid, he asked earnestly if I had a work describing my system of healing . . . he urged me immediately to write a book which should explain to the world my curative system of metaphysics” (The First Church of Christ, Scientist, and Miscellany, p.
+As Mary Baker Eddy became known as a Christian healer, she was often asked to cure cases that had been given up by doctors.
+Once she went to see a woman who’d been given up as dying by a well-known physician.
+She wrote about this experience, “On seeing her immediately restored by me without material aid, he asked earnestly if I had a work describing my system of healing . . . he urged me immediately to write a book which should explain to the world my curative system of metaphysics” (The First Church of Christ, Scientist, and Miscellany, p.
 105).

-At the time, she was already writing notes that would expand into her primary work, Science and Health with Key to the Scriptures, which contains the full explanation of Christian Science and its biblical foundation of spiritual healing.
-For well over a century, readers have shared how reading and studying this book have given them a new spiritual sense of the Bible and of their unchangeable relationship to God.
-And these new insights resulted in physical healing and moral regeneration that have transformed their lives.
+At the time, she was already writing notes that would expand into her textbook, Science and Health with Key to the Scriptures.
+This book contains the full explanation of Christian Science and its biblical foundation of spiritual healing.
+For over a century, readers have shared how reading and studying Science and Health has given them a new spiritual sense of the Bible and of their unchangeable relationship to God.
+These new insights result in physical healing and moral regeneration.

-Mary Baker Eddy went on to establish the Church of Christ, Scientist, as a Christian denomination and worldwide movement of spiritual healers.
+Mary Baker Eddy went on to establish the Church of Christ, Scientist.
+It’s a Christian denomination and worldwide movement of spiritual healers.
 She published 15 more books and started several weekly and monthly magazines—the Christian Science Sentinel, The Christian Science Journal, and The Herald of Christian Science—that feature articles on Christian Science practice and verified testimonies of healing.
-In 1908, at the age of 87, she founded The Christian Science Monitor, a global newspaper that provides balanced, humane coverage of world news, and that is as alert to progress and promise as to humanity’s need to address suffering and conflict.
+In 1908, when she was 87, she founded The Christian Science Monitor, a global newspaper that provides balanced, humane coverage of world news.
+It is alert to progress and promise as well as to humanity’s need to address suffering and conflict.
 It was established to “injure no man, but to bless all mankind” (The First Church of Christ, Scientist, and Miscellany, p.
 353).
-The Monitor publishes a daily digital edition on its website and a weekly print edition as a magazine.
+The Monitor publishes a daily digital edition on its website and a weekly print magazine.
 It distributes news coverage and commentary via articles, charts, audio, and video content.